 Appellant argues that the prosecutor misstated the law during the State's closing remarks when the prosecutor stated that a driver is "presumed" to know about contraband within the vehicle they are operating.
-However, the State argues that Appellant did not properly preserve his claim - that the prosecutor misstated the law - for Appellate review.
+However, the State argues that Appellant did not properly preserve his claim - that the prosecutor misstated the law - for appellate review.
 Rather, the State argues that Appellant only objected to "the State arguing [] law . . . [which] the Court ha[d] not instructed [the jury] on."
 In support, the State notes that the circuit court specifically overruled Appellant's objection after stating that "[e]ither party is certainly able to argue the law that they think is applicable, as long as it is good law."
-The State argues that Appellant's subsequent failure to object on the grounds that the prosecutor misstated the law, even after the circuit court's ostensible "invitation" for Appellant to do so, effectively waived Appellant's claim of error on that ground.
+The State argues that Appellant's claim of error on that ground.
+In response, Appellant to do so, effectively waived Appellant's claim of error on that ground.
 In response, Appellant argues that, "implicit in the Circuit Court's ruling on the objection is a determination that the prosecutor's statement was good law."